-- Give this drug at the same time of day.
+- Take this drug at the same time of day.

-- Do not stop giving this drug to your child all of a sudden without calling the doctor.
-Your child may have a greater risk of seizures.
-If your child needs to stop this drug, you will want to slowly stop it as told by the doctor.
+- Do not stop taking this drug all of a sudden without calling your doctor.
+You may have a greater risk of seizures.
+If you need to stop this drug, you will want to slowly stop it as ordered by your doctor.

-- Have your child swallow whole.
-Do not let your child chew, break, or crush.
+- Swallow whole.
+Do not chew, open, or crush.

-- Give this drug with a full glass of water.
+- Take with a full glass of water.

-- Give a missed dose as soon as you think about it.
+- Take a missed dose as soon as you think about it.

-- If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.
+- If it is close to the time for your next dose, skip the missed dose and go back to your normal time.

-- Do not give 2 doses at the same time or extra doses.
+- Do not take 2 doses at the same time or extra doses.